KennyMiyasato/final_project/README.md

 Using Daily sales and weather data to predict future daily sales.

 ## Background
-A family owned peruvian restaurant in New Jersey wants help from a data scientist to predict their daily sales.
+A restaurant is showing signs of sales decreasing year over year.
+I will try to forecast future daily sales using Prophet.

 ## Data Sources
 1. Clover POS (point-of-sale) website CSV